abhishekgahlot/collide/README.md

 ## Flags ##

--password=<string>    Specify a password to access the web UI.
+-password=<string>    Specify a password to access the web UI (enables remote
--debug                Enable JVM debugging.
-See "Debug the server" section
-                      below.
+	                  connections)
+--debug               Enable JVM debugging on port 8001.
+An Eclipse launch
+                      config is included.

 ## Hints for USING COLLIDE ##